xTunner/frontend/resources/assets/docs/configuration.md

 CircleCI's UI enables you to do this on your project's **Project Settings > SSH keys** page.
 Add and then submit the one or more SSH keys needed for deploying to your machines.
-If you leave the **Hostname** field blank, the public key will be used for all hosts.
+If you leave the **Hostname** field blank, the private key will be used for all hosts.

 <h3 id="heroku-extra">Heroku</h3>